blair-c/rivals.academy/content/lectures/wrastor-offense/index.md

 {{< video off-the-side >}}

-If they're close to the blastzone, a simple Nair, Tipper Fair, or Dair spike can often be enough to kill.
+If they're very close to the blastzone, a simple Nair, Tipper Fair, or Dair spike can often be enough to kill.

 {{< video fair-kill >}}